 Masters Degree in Public Policy from Georgetown University and a

 Bachelors Degree in Public Policy from Brown University.
 She is a member of the Society of Environmental Journalists and Investigative Reporters and Editors.

 International Herald Tribune, Los Angeles Times, Miami Herald, San

-Francisco Chronicle, Petroleum Review Magazine, The Advocate, The Nation, In These
+Francisco Chronicle, Petroleum Review Magazine, In These

 Times, Washington Post, Cambridge University Review of International